logo rocks

 from his book No Way for the Spiritually “Advanced”

 Like many if not most people in our society, I am a mix of good and bad fortune.
-I was blessed with wonderful parents who loved me, and I had an overwhelmingly happy and lucky childhood.
-I’m white, and I grew up in an affluent suburb of Chicago where our neighbors were bankers, corporate lawyers, CEOs, and people who got cabinet positions in the White House.
+I was blessed with wonderful parents who loved me.
+I had an overwhelmingly happy and lucky childhood.
+I’m a white American baby boomer born into that sweet spot of prosperity after WWII.
+I grew up in a beautiful affluent suburb of Chicago where our neighbors were bankers, corporate lawyers, CEOs, and people who got cabinet positions in the White House.

 My father, by contrast, owned and operated a small printing company in downtown Chicago with one employee.
 My dad was on his feet all day, running those old printing presses himself, breathing in all the toxic chemicals that no one knew much about back then.
 He worked long hours and never took a single vacation.
 He was dead at seventy-six.

 We weren’t nearly as wealthy as our neighbors, but we had a comfortable home in a lovely neighborhood, food on the table, great schools, and my college education was fully paid for by my parents, both of whom were deeply intelligent, but neither of whom were college graduates.
-Both of my parents had been through hard times during the Depression, but my whole growing up experience was one of abundance.
+Both of my parents had been through hard times during the Depression, but my whole growing up experience was one of gratuitous abundance.
 As I grew up, it troubled me that people were starving in other parts of the world, and that so many in my country were living in poverty.
-My parents had both worked hard for what they had, but I knew that my good fortune had nothing to do with my working hard or being a better person than those who were starving.
-It was simply a gratuitous unearned gift.
+My parents had both worked hard for what they had, but I knew that my good fortune was an unearned gift, about which I sometimes, over the years, felt guilt and shame.

-Although my childhood was overwhelmingly a lucky one, I also had some early trauma: a pre-natal amputation of my right hand and forearm by amniotic band strangulation while I was still in the uterus, probably toward the end of my mother’s pregnancy; a hospitalization for a serious ear infection around age three in an isolation ward that my parents could not enter; something invasive and sexual in nature that I cannot fully remember in my early childhood; losing my virginity in a very disturbing way as a teenager to a man who was my boss and a sexual predator; and in many ways not fitting in to my assigned social role.
+Although my childhood was overwhelmingly a lucky one, I also had some early trauma.
+My right hand and forearm were amputated by amniotic band strangulation while I was still in the uterus, probably toward the end of my mother’s pregnancy.
+When I was born, I was taken to a room where my father was given the opportunity to smother me with a pillow.
+Thankfully, he didn't do that.
+At age three, I was hospitalized for a serious ear infection and was in an isolation ward that my parents could not enter.
+Something invasive and sexual in nature that I still cannot fully remember happened in my early childhood, and I lost my virginity in a very disturbing way as a teenager to a man who was my boss and a sexual predator.

 Although my parents, friends and schools all treated me very well, I had a deep sense that I was fundamentally imperfect, wrong, alone, and even repulsive—and this imprinted on me in lasting ways.
-As an only child, and particularly as a girl with a disability, my parents wanted to shower me with blessings, so I often got my way, received abundant gifts, and thus grew up with an (unconscious) sense of entitlement alongside my deep sense of deficiency.
+But as an only child, and particularly as a girl with a disability, my parents naturally wanted to shower me with blessings, so I often got my way, received abundant gifts, and thus grew up with an unconscious sense of entitlement and privilege alongside a deep sense of deficiency.
 It was a strange mix.

 When I got to college in 1966, I started drinking heavily.
 I was often filled with rage and was sometimes violent.
 I came out as a lesbian during my college years when I was in my late teens.
 It was before Stonewall, and I was navigating my first intimate relationship with a woman in total secrecy.
 My lover and I were both sleeping with men at times as well, and we even got into a painful three-way with my high school boyfriend, all of which brought up enormous jealousy and insecurity.
 The horrors of the Vietnam war were the backdrop to all of this, along with abundant drugs and alcohol, and the tumultuous social upheavals that were occurring in America and around the world at that time.
 I had no tools or skills for working with difficult emotions, dealing with trauma, or navigating these complex relationships and upheavals.

-After college, I moved to San Francisco and lived in the lesbian bars—back then, those were the only places where you could meet and socialize with other lesbians.
+After college, I moved to San Francisco and lived in the lesbian bars.
+Back then, those were the only places where you could meet and socialize with other lesbians.
 Not surprisingly, alcohol addiction was rampant.
 Drugs of all kinds were also everywhere.
-I’d done marijuana, speed and psychedelics in college, but now I was also doing uppers, downers, cocaine, and a few times even shooting heroin.
+I’d done marijuana, speed and psychedelics in college, but now I was also doing downers, cocaine, and a few times even shooting heroin.
+And of course, I was drinking heavily.

 Through sheer grace, shortly after that, and seemingly quite by chance, I met a wonderful lesbian physician and therapist whom I could see free of charge at a community mental health center in San Francisco for LGBT people.
 This therapist specialized in addiction issues, and her approach was unconventional.
 My life began to turn around.
 I sobered up, stopped taking drugs, quit smoking.
-I began a healing journey that, over the next five decades, has included many forms of psychotherapy (including gestalt, transactional analysis, radical and feminist therapy, primal therapy, somatic therapy), various forms of somatic awareness work, years of meditation and spiritual work (including Buddhism, Advaita and radical nonduality), martial arts, political activism, addiction recovery work of various forms, and more.
+I began a healing journey that, over the next five decades, has included many forms of psychotherapy, various forms of somatic awareness work, years of meditation and spiritual work (including Buddhism, Advaita and radical nonduality), martial arts, political activism, and addiction recovery work of various forms.
 It is, as I’ve discovered, a lifelong, never-ending, always NOW journey of transformation.

-But then, I was hearing that word from others at times when my temper flared up, and then my first lover from college, whom I was with as she was dying when we were both in our 60s, told me in the months before she died that she’d had nightmares about me over the years.
+But I was hearing that word occasionally from others as well when my temper flared up.
+And then I was with my first lover from college as she was dying when we were both in our 60s, and she told me in the months before she died that she’d had nightmares about me over the years.
 She told me about some of the violent things I had done when we were lovers and I was drunk, things I had no memory of doing because I was often in black-outs when drunk.
 It was heartbreaking to hear all of this.

 So I was clueless about why I was really so angry, and I focused my rage on all the people who loved me.
-I was out of touch with most of my other emotions, so it wasn’t until I sobered up and was in therapy that I began to feel the fear and grief that was under my rage, feelings that I had completely buried.
+I was out of touch with most of my other emotions, so it wasn’t until I sobered up and was in therapy that I began to actually feel the fear and grief that was underneath my rage, feelings I had completely buried.

 Luckily, by sheer grace, I did not kill or seriously physically injure anyone, or kill myself, but I so easily could have done either or both.
 Over the years, thanks to sobriety, therapy and spiritual work, my anger comes less often and less intensely and, at least most of the time, I am able now to deal with it more skillfully when it does come.
-I haven’t hit anyone or been physically violent since I sobered up back in the early 1970s.
-But I did behave quite abusively a number of times in my early sobriety.
-And even in recent years, I’ve been emotionally or verbally abusive at times when my anger has boiled over.
-My anger has even spilled out at times on Facebook when I have been triggered by someone’s comment or by world events.
-The word “abusive" has been used more than once to describe my behavior.
-Sometimes my anger comes up so strongly that I am unable to take a time out—and it is painful to see the ways I can still be hurtful to people when that happens.
+I haven’t been physically violent since I sobered up, but I can still be emotionally or verbally abusive at times when my anger boils over.
+Sometimes it comes up so strongly that I am unable to take a time out—and it is painful to see the ways I can still be hurtful to people when that happens.

 The last therapist I worked with brought my attention to the positive side of my anger.
 It was my attempt to protect myself, she pointed out, and it was full of aliveness and the will to live.
 There was tremendous energy and power in it.
 Obviously, that didn't mean she thought being hurtful and abusive was a good way to manifest it, but she was clarifying that it wasn't all bad—that anger had positive aspects, and that the goal wasn't to eliminate it, but rather to find other ways to work with that energy.

 Not pathologizing what I had long regarded as a "bad," “destructive,” “unacceptable,” “shameful” part of me was very healing.
-As I'd discovered before when I sobered up with my first therapist back in 1973, that wounded-violent-abusive part of me was healed by love and understanding, not by condemnation, shaming and hatred.
-Although without being finally shut out of the bar where I drank and no longer welcomed in the homes of my friends back then, I might never have hit bottom and been ready to open to that healing.
+As I'd discovered back in 1973 when I sobered up with my first therapist, that wounded-violent-abusive part of me was healed by love and understanding, not by condemnation, shaming and hatred.
+Although without being finally shut out of the bar where I drank and no longer welcomed into the homes of my friends back then, I might never have hit bottom and been ready to open to that healing.

 But what forces of nature and nurture and what life experiences turn someone into an abuser?
 We live in a culture that thinks in very black and white terms, a culture that assumes we are all acting out of free will, freely choosing to do everything we do.
 Our response to abuse is most often to shame and punish the abuser, to hate them.
 We lock criminals in abusive prisons, and in the present divisive political climate, it often seems that there is a kind of lynch mob mentality on both the right and the left, and a lack of compassion for anyone we see as wrong or threatening to our well-being.

 Yes, there is a place for taking responsibility for our actions, but it's paradoxical, because our actions are the result of infinite causes and conditions over which we have no control, and the bodymind does not always have the ability or capacity (the response-ability) to respond constructively.
 Can we be aware of the pain that gives rise to painful behaviors?
-And if someone cannot control such behavior, does shaming and punishment break the cycle or keep it going?
 When we have been abusive or hurtful, does being hated and despised help us to open our hearts, to see and acknowledge our mistakes, to undertake healing work—or is love and understanding what actually opens and changes us in these ways?
 Love doesn’t mean tolerating abuse or not naming it clearly and putting a stop to it.
 It simply means seeing more deeply—seeing the whole picture, seeing from wholeness.

 Although my own history of abusive behavior gives me compassion for others who do terrible things, I don’t always feel compassionate or manifest compassion.
 Sometimes I still do or say things I regret.
 When that happens, I do my best afterwards to repair the damage and to not get caught up in self-hatred.
 It’s a lifelong journey, this healing work, healing ourselves and healing the world.